xcore/sc_website/README.rst

 Embedded Website Component
 ..........................

-:Status:  draft
+:Latest release: 1.0.0alpha0
 :Maintainer: davelxmos
+:Description: Embedded website component repository

-:Description: This repository contains a component that builds a website that can be stored in flash.
+website that can be stored in flash.

 To Do
 =====